-Funded by the TD Group, the Ifarada Parent-Child Program is an unique program designed to support Black, racialized and Indigenous parents improve their relationships with the children and youth.
+The Ifarada Parent-Child Program is a unique program designed to support Black, racialized and Indigenous parents to improve their relationships with their children and youth.

 Promoting healthy families, strong parents, loving homes, and thriving children!

 A parent-child program for Black and racialized families that focuses on early years development, anti-Black racism, and intergenerational trauma.
 The program will seek to equip parents with skills to manage their own mental health while also strengthening their parenting capacity.
 Ifarada will support parents by creating safe spaces for parents to connect with other parents.

 - Informal Counselling:One-on-one counselling and support: parents will be provided with one-on-one counselling to address experiences of racism and discrimination, intergenerational trauma, and other mental health issues that may be impacting personal resiliency and parenting capacity.